IreneGarces/irenegarces.github.io/_pages/research.md

 ## The EU MRLS on pesticides and EU competitiveness
-*(with Ana I.Sanjuán A.I and George Philippidis G.*
+*(with Ana I.Sanjuán and George Philippidis)*

+## “Bridging ex-post and ex-ante EU social indicator trends: Anexplorative modelling analysis for SDG4 and SDG5”
+*(with George Philippidis and Ana I.Sanjuán)*

 ## Trade cost estimates of the EU single market
 *(with Joseph Francois)*